dbq233/AnomalyDetectionTS/README.md

 # AnomalyDetectionTS
-This page provides datasets, codes and detailed experimental settings in paper "A New Distributional Treatment for Time Series and An Anomaly Detection Investigation"
+This site provides datasets, codes and the detailed experimental settings used in the paper: "A New Distributional Treatment for Time Series and An Anomaly Detection Investigation".
+The experimental settings and discussion can be found in the document "Appendix.pdf" on this site.

-You can know the experimental settings from the document "Experimental_Settings.pdf", which is the appendix of the paper.